 Q: Can we help with a rides to the polls program?

-It is currently legal to give voters rides to the polls in Georgia.
+It is currently legal to give voters a ride to the polls in Minnesota.
+Several local jurisdictions also have free transit options on election day.

 Practical Tip: Consider partnering with existing programs